Our People

 - creating new opportunities for learning and development for members

-There have been so many diverse and varied learning opportunities as a council member and perhaps one of the greatest benefits to date has been the ability to meet new people and make new relationships with a range of different people.
+There have been so many diverse and varied learning opportunities as a Council member and perhaps one of the greatest benefits to date has been the ability to meet new people and make new relationships with a range of different people.
 Having the opportunity to represent members at both national and international levels was an absolute honour.

-Christine Guttenbeil, Tangata Whenua Council Member
+Christine Guttenbeil, Tangata Whenua WFOT Delegate